• Instagram

 Fried fish on top of green rice.

-This bright and colorful Shirazi salad takes uber-fresh ingredients like Persian cucumbers and Roma tomatoes and pairs them with parsley, and lemon to create a crisp, light salad.
+Persian Shirazi salad takes Persian cucumbers & Roma tomatoes & pairs them with parsley, & sour grape juice or lemon for a crisp, light salad.

 Check out this recipe